Latin American Dance Origins: A Fusion of Culture and Rhythm

 Cumbia Dance Heritage

 Cumbia, the heartthrob of Colombian dance, started as a courtship dance among the Indigenous population on the Caribbean coasts in the 1800s.
-Imagine a love story told through dance, where every step and sway is a flirtatious glance.
+Imagine a story told through dance, where every step and sway is a flirtatious glance.
 Over time, Cumbia evolved, incorporating African and European instruments, steps, and musical characteristics.
 By the 1970s, Mexican Cumbia music had taken the world by storm, with artists like Selena y Los Dinos injecting a youthful rhythm into the genre in the 1980s.

 Cumbia isn’t just a dance; it’s a cultural phenomenon that has spread across Latin America and beyond.
 The infectious rhythm and simple steps make it accessible to everyone, from professional dancers to your abuelita who loves to bust a move at Latino community celebrations.
-If you’re looking to your cultural roots while showcasing your dance skills, Cumbia is your go-to groove.
+If you’re looking to embrace your cultural roots while showcasing your dance skills, Cumbia is your go-to groove.

 For a quick comparison of these traditional dances: